Triacylglycerols 3. Regio- and Stereospecific

 3.4.
 Stereospecific Analysis of Triacyl-sn-glycerols -

-Methods involving Chiral Chromatography
+Methods employing Chiral Chromatography

 Very different approaches to stereospecific analysis of triacyl-sn-glycerols have been described that use simple chemical degradative and derivatization steps and the methodology of chiral chromatography.
 One such method was developed in our laboratory.
 The principle is dependent on the fact that diastereomeric compounds can be resolved by adsorption chromatography on silica gel because they have different physical and chemical properties.
 Thus a chiral derivatizing agent (R)-X will react with a racemic substance (R,S)-Y to form diastereomeric products as follows.